 What Else Should I Do?

-While waiting for your ruling, it’s best to stay off social media entirely.
+While waiting for your ruling, staying off social media is best.
 A post showing you are active and healthy could undermine your claim that you’re not.

 And, to make sure you have the best possible outcome for your case, contact the New York work-related injury attorneys of Hach & Rose, LLP at (212) 779-0057.
 We have the know-how to prove your accident was related to your job.
 Our lawyers have decades of experience with workers’ compensation cases and could help you secure the benefits you deserve.